Gagea altaica

 Gagea altaica is an Asian species of plants in the lily family, native to Kazakhstan, Siberia (Tuva, Altay Krai, Krasnoyarsk), and Xinjiang Province of western China.

-Gagea altaica is a bulb-forming perennial up to 12 cm tall.
-Flowers are golden yellow to yellow-brown, usually only one or two per plant but sometimes more.
+Gagea altaica is a bulb-forming perennial that grows up to 12 cm tall.
+The flowers are golden yellow to yellow-brown, usually giving only one or two flowers per plant but sometimes more.